hazlema/BitTerm/README.md

 ## **Commands**:
 - Q : Quit
-- C : Set currency type (ex. usd)
+- C : Set currency type
-- A : Add a symbol (ex. xvg)
+- A : Add a symbol
-- R : Remove a symbol (ex. xvg)
+- R : Remove a symbol
-- L : Set price limits (ex. xvg, .15, .13)
+- L : Set price limits
 - U : Force an update
 - S : Search the symbols
 - D : Details on any symbol